TobiasPSP/doneland_sources/Fundamentals/Discrete/Transistor/README.md

 > [!TIP]
 > Many multimeters have built-in transistor test capabilities when you switch the dial to the *hFE* setting.
 >
 > You may even want to look into purchasing a dedicated transistor test device.
-They are available for around €20 and tell you exactly not just the pins but also the N- or P-type and many additional useful parameters.
+They are available for around EUR 10-20 and tell you exactly not just the pins but also the N- or P-type and many additional useful parameters.

 <img src="images/tester.jpg" width="30%" height="30%" />